vkage/perceptron/Script.md

 # Installing python with Anaconda and TensorFlow
-On window i open anaconda prompt and there create a new environment named chatbot
+On window i open anaconda prompt and there create a new environment named chatbot.

 	conda create -n chatbot python=3.6 anaconda